-For employers and individuals navigating the complex landscape of U.S. healthcare, understanding the financial implications of not offering or obtaining coverage is crucial.
-The penalties are primarily governed by the Affordable Care Act (ACA), and they differ significantly for applicable large employers (ALEs) and individuals.
-It's important to note that while the federal individual mandate penalty was reduced to $0 starting in 2019, several states have enacted their own mandates with associated penalties.
-For employers, the Employer Shared Responsibility provisions remain fully in effect.
+For employers and individuals dealing with U.S. healthcare, knowing the financial cost of skipping coverage matters.
+The penalties come from the Affordable Care Act (ACA), and they hit applicable large employers (ALEs) and individuals differently.
+The federal individual mandate penalty dropped to $0 in 2019, but several states have their own mandates with real penalties.
+And for employers, the Employer Shared Responsibility provisions?
+Still fully in effect.

 Penalties for Employers (The Employer Mandate)

-Under the ACA, employers with 50 or more full-time equivalent employees (FTEs) are considered Applicable Large Employers (ALEs) and are subject to the Employer Shared Responsibility provisions.
-These ALEs can face two types of penalties, often called "A" and "B" penalties, if they do not offer affordable, minimum value coverage to their full-time employees.
+Under the ACA, employers with 50 or more full-time equivalent employees (FTEs) are Applicable Large Employers (ALEs).
+They have to follow the Employer Shared Responsibility provisions.
+Fail to offer affordable, minimum value coverage to full-time employees?
+They could face two kinds of penalties—Penalty A and Penalty B.

 Penalty A: The "No Offer" Penalty